Profiles

 gh repo delete/edit/rename | gh repo list/view/clone/fork |

-gh pr merge/close | gh pr list/view/diff/checkout |
+gh pr create/merge/close/edit | gh pr list/view/diff/checks/status/checkout |

 gh release delete | gh release create/list/view/download |